GermanBrainRot/Project-Galileo/README.md

 To conclude this section, I must of course mention that the outsiders/dissidents who never lost contact with their inner child can not be spared from criticism either.
 And I acknowledge that this criticism can and should also be directed against me insofar as I abstained from formally studying physics because it seemed not to make sense at the time (though, in defense of my honor, I *did* study mathematics).

-Just because you *see* that academia seems to systematically breed bureaucratic and barren minds who nevertheless *think* they are better than everyone else because they have jumped through all the right hoops and made a comfy career, this does not mean you can just stay away from authority.
+Just because you *see* that academia seems to systematically breed bureaucratic and barren minds who nevertheless *think* they are better than everyone else because they have jumped through all the right hoops and made a comfy career, this does not mean you can just stay away from the authority of competence.

-While academia is today incapable to ask any fundamental questions in the correct and honest way - constantly bringing in bullshit they made up and constantly bringing in their ego - *you* are dishonest as well if you do the same from the opposite end.
-If you fall into a habit of thinking that just because academia can’t see their own hypocrisy and you can, you have already proven your intellectual superiority and can just make shit up without first acquiring competence, you are simply a mirror image of the academics that you despise, and you deserve to be despised twice as hard by them because they at least proceed from *some* established competence.
+While academia is, in my opinion, today largely incapable to ask any fundamental questions in the correct and honest way - constantly bringing in bullshit they made up and constantly bringing in their ego - *you* are dishonest as well if you do the same from the opposite end.
+If you fall into a habit of thinking that just because academia can’t see their own hypocrisy and you can, you have already proven your intellectual superiority and can just make shit up without first acquiring competence (what disgusting schizo abomination is [this](https://www.youtube.com/watch?v=VS3h6O-gD8c&list=PLeiyeZGQd2P8cll3bpxzLYoxlAfCabQmh) for example?!
+Flat Earthers and intelligent design folks are *tame* compared to what is out there), you are simply a mirror image of the academics that you despise, and you deserve to be despised twice as hard by them because they at least proceed from *some* established competence.

 And the worst part if you take this idealist attitude?
 You never get to do anything about the problem you see so clearly while a lot of them can’t see it!
 This is just sad.

-Yes: academia is rotten from the inside, and it *did* take one of us dissidents (in particular, a practical Hegelian) who don’t identify with academia to give it a decisive blow (if you are an early reader, just be patient and share…).
+Yes: academia is rotten from the inside, and it *did* take one of us dissidents (in particular, a practical Hegelian, a *Marxist*) who don’t identify with academia to give it a decisive blow (if you are an early reader, just be patient, share and if you can, build on this work...).
 Socially, I *am* somewhat of an outsider: a wage worker, nowhere near the levers of power.
 Admittedly, I am not a blue collar worker, but I have come to appreciate y’alls grounded, down to Earth and pragmatic views on things on the interwebs where I interact with a bunch of you.
 You are the ones keeping it real, even if that hurts polite society’s feelings!

-But if you do not learn how to handle technical and complicated things on your own, you will remain *dependent* on the academics whose superior attitude you despise, thereby making your criticisms irrelevant.
+But if you do not learn how to handle technical and complicated things on your own, you will remain *dependent* on the academics (and the corporate overlords they serve) whose superior attitude you despise, thereby making your criticisms irrelevant.
 You *will not succeed* in delivering them what their inability to humble themselves demands: humiliation.

 So, come! learn, friend!
 There are a lot of cool people on the interwebs who *do* make an effort to be the people’s teachers.
 They may still have their blind spots, but do it like the Chinese did and just “steal their technology” and then do things with it for which you do not seek their approval.

 Blue collar workers - and workers in general - have nothing to lose but the chains of their self-imposed ignorance.
 They have a universe to conquer!

-# Some Commentaries

-A “critical” reader may object to how I present my insights, and that in order to get the approval of academia, politicians and think tanks, I should bury it all under a whole lot of mathematical formalism.
-This is like asking Galileo to phrase his insights in Ptolemaic and Aristotelian terms so that the Vatican approves. **I do not give a damn about approval by the gate keepers.**

-This text does not even want to be some "great unified theory" of physics.
-All I want to provide here for physics is some pointers where to find it; in the meantime, I am far more interested in providing a way out of a gigantic philosophical impasse that society has reached.
+Sapere aude!

+## The Scientific Struggle

 If you are not completely delusional, you will have noticed that the quantum opium the academic dealers sell to the people nowadays is the mirror image of of a deep rot of western liberalism, and at the same time a mirror image of the medieval church's deal they had with the nobility: "we keep them stupid, you keep them poor".